 In Rendille Tribe building a hut is entirely women responsibility, the art of design start right in Mountains where women get the wild sisal and work on it by burning and getting the straws, intertwined it and finally transformed into a blanket single like structure, the large mass of creatively design roofing structure is significant since even for new homes of the newly married is also used, Cultures changes over time but Rendille Tribe treasures some of the basic skills on housing hence making them unique.

-Most Rendille houses don’t have proper door but they use animal hide preferable camel skin to cover the entrance.
-There pastoralistic nature makes them to build temporary house which is easier to disassembled and transport during migration. .
+Most Rendille houses don’t have a proper door but they use animal hide preferable camel skin to cover the entrance.
+Their pastoralists nature makes them build a temporary house which is easier to disassembled and transport during migration.
 Rendille house can be completely disassembled and converted into a camel-carried palanquin in which children and the elderly travel.

-Samburu huts resembles Maasai huts, they us both traditional and modern design to design their huts.
+Samburu huts resemble Maasai huts, they use both traditional and modern design to design their huts.
 The huts are either round or oval in shape.
 Samburu huts can be spotted in Samburu County and some parts of Marsabit County inhabited by the Samburus.

 Pokot Traditional Huts

-Pokot is a nilotic Kalenjin clan that inhabits western part of rift valley.
+Pokot is a Nilotic Kalenjin clan that inhabits western part of the rift valley.
 Pokot people live grass thatched huts pasted with red clay. the huts are round in shape with a very small opening.